section-engineering-education/engineering-education/content/articles/creating-file-management-application-using-winforms/index.md

 ![Complete file manager](/engineering-education/creating-file-management-application-using-winforms/complete-file-manager.jpg)

 ### Step 3.
 Writing the C# code
-To write the `C#` code, double click on the form design, and the file `manager.cs` will be loaded.
+To write the `C#` code, double click on the form design, the file `manager.cs` will be loaded.

 #### Including the necessary namespaces